 A significant German counter attack took place on the 1st but it gained no momentum and faded.
 Their objective it seemed was to regain ground lost at Polygon Wood in late September.

-Meanwhile, a great deal of work had to be done in the rear areas particularly in the case of II ANZAC which included the 3rd Australian Division, because the trafficability in their sector had not been as well prepared, meaning it would be much more difficult to get the attacking troops forward in time.
+Meanwhile, a great deal of work had to be done in the rear areas, particularly in the case of II ANZAC Corps which included the 3rd Australian Division.
+Bad preparation in their sector led to poor trafficability, meaning it would be much more difficult to get the attacking troops forward in time.

-By October 1st, all of the headquarters of the Australian Divisions all had their 'homes' in tunnelled cavities in the city walls of Ypres.
-All of their Battalions were now east of the city as the troops began the complex process of relief in place and asembly, all the while hoping not to come to the attention of the enemy artillery observers.
+By October 1st, all of the headquarters of the Australian Divisions had their 'homes' in tunnelled cavities in the city walls of Ypres.
+All of their Battalions were now east of the city as the troops began the complex process of relief in place and assembly, all the while hoping not to come to the attention of the enemy artillery observers.

-Engineers and Pioneers were busy laying duckboard tracks Roads to enable the artillery to move forwward in order to support the forward reach of the planned assault could not be completed, and light misty rain began to fall, causing great concern about what the weather might hold.
+Engineers and Pioneers were busy laying duckboard tracks.
+Roads were needed so the artillery could advance in order to support the forward reach of the planned assault.
+But these could not be completed, and light misty rain began to fall, causing great concern about what the weather might hold.

-The attack was to made in two stages at the suggestion of I ANZAC Corps HQ; the immediate objective was called 'The Red Line' and the final objective 'The Blue Line'.
-In I ANZAC, the Brigades put a Battalion forward for the first objective two back to take the second, with the fourth kept as the Brigade Reserve.
-In II ANZAC< Standard Operating Procedures were not as established and arrangements varied.
+The attack was to made in two stages at the suggestion of I ANZAC Corps HQ: the immediate objective was called 'The Red Line' and the final objective 'The Blue Line'.
+In I ANZAC, each Brigade put a Battalion forward for the first objective, and two back to take the second, with the fourth kept as the Brigade Reserve.
+In II ANZAC, Standard Operating Procedures were not as established and arrangements varied.

 Four ANZAC Divisions (three Australian and one New Zealand) were for the first time brought together to take on a key objective.